micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 ## RTOS

-* should not return agregate osEvent
+* makes use of dinamic allocator for stack, queues, etc
 * makes heavy use of macros to define static object instances and to refer to them
+* should not return agregate (osEvent)
-* has no support for critical sections
+* has no support for critical sections (interrupts & scheduler)
+* has no public memory allocator
+* inconsecvent names (thread name, timer name & function)
+* missing osPoolDelete(), osMessageDelete(), osMailDelete()

 Suggestions:

 * add interrupts mask/restore
 * add scheduler stop/restore
+* add malloc/free

 ### Semaphore